Information for Cooperating Teachers

 The Field Assessment Form (FAF) is used to evaluate Elementary and Early Childhood Teacher Candidates at various times during their field experience (see specific handbooks for details).
 The form can be copied from the handbook or be downloaded here.

 Credit for supervision

 All UNC cooperating teachers may receive graduate credit that can be applied toward re-certification for supervising teacher candidates.
-Simply fill ou THIS FORM at the end of the semester (by April 1 in Spring, and by November 1 in Fall) in which you hosted a UNC teacher candidate, and mail it to: Lynette Kerrigan, CB 107, 216 McKee Hall, Greeley, CO 80639; OR fax to 970.351.1877, but do not do both. ** PLEASE NOTE: YOU MUST USE THE FORM AT THE ABOVE LINK - ANY OLD FORMS RECEIVED WILL BE RETURNED TO YOU ALONG WITH A NEW FORM AND THE PROCESS WILL BE DELAYED!
+Simply fill ou THIS FORM during the semester (by April 1 in Spring, and by November 1 in Fall) in which you hosted a UNC teacher candidate, and mail it to: Lynette Kerrigan, CB 107, 216 McKee Hall, Greeley, CO 80639; OR fax to 970.351.1877, but do not do both. ** PLEASE NOTE: YOU MUST USE THE FORM AT THE ABOVE LINK - ANY OLD FORMS RECEIVED WILL BE RETURNED TO YOU ALONG WITH A NEW FORM AND THE PROCESS WILL BE DELAYED!
 Logs are no longer required.You do not need to send payment with the form; UNC will bill you later at $50 per credit for processing.
 You are not being charged tuition for the credit(s).
-Normally, Extended Studies would charge $340 per credit.
+Normally, Extended Studies would charge $340+ per credit.

-UNC pays schools $80-$100 per teacher candidate as a supervision stipend.
+UNC pays $80-$100 per teacher candidate as a supervision stipend.
 Payment for practicum or part-time supervision is sent to the school.
 Most building principals return the money to cooperating teachers in one form or another.
 However, we have no control over how these payments are distributed.
 Payment for student teaching supervision is paid directly to the cooperating teacher.

 - If you hosted a teacher candidate for 16 weeks, 5 days a week student teaching, mark the 2 credits on the form